ardor-education/ardor-education.github.io/learning.md

           <span class="standard-id">/difəˌren(t)SHēˈāSH(ə)n/</span>

           <p>
-            <strong>Differentiation</strong> is the process of "ensuring that what a student learns, and how the student demonstrates what he or she has learned is a match for that student's readiness level.
-There are <a href="https://www.youtube.com/watch?v=A50e6E5bvLM&t=2s"> four ways to differentiate</a>.
+            <strong>Differentiation</strong> is the process of ensuring that what a student learns, and how the student demonstrates what he or she has learned is a match for that student's readiness level.
+There are <a href="https://www.youtube.com/watch?v=A50e6E5bvLM&t=2s"> four ways to differentiate</a>:
           </p>
           <p>
             <ol class="list">